 You can also find information on a firm’s disclosures in its Form ADV (SEC-filed paperwork).
 You can find this paperwork online through the SEC’s Investment Advisor Search tool, or you can request the paperwork from an SEC branch.
 Details about a firm’s disclosures are listed under Item 11 of Part A. More in-depth descriptions of the disciplinary events are provided in Part B, Item 9.

-4. What Services Do You Offer?
+Question #4: What Services Do You Provide?

 Before choosing a financial advisor, it’s important to consider whether you simply want investment management or if you want more comprehensive financial planning and wealth management services.
 Financial advisors often offer a wide range of services in addition to portfolio management, such as: